WASasquatch/was-node-suite-comfyui/NODES.md

 <details>
 <summary><b>Image Input Switch</b></summary>

-Deprecated: use Tensor Image Switch instead.
+Deprecated: use Tensor Switch instead.
 It takes the type of whatever is connected, an image, a mask or a latent, and skips the branch it does not select.
 This node passes one of two images on, chosen by a boolean: image_a when the boolean is true, image_b when it is false.

 | | |
 |---|---|